sci-42ver/SICP_SDF/SDF_notes.md

   ~~> special addition and multiplication procedures d:+ and d:* for differential objects, to be explained in section 3.3.3.~~
   ~~> We will explain this technical detail and fix it in section 3.3.3,~~ ~~> It will be fully explained in section 3.3.3.~~
+- > We will return to the problem of explicit tagging in section 3.5
 ### chapter 4
 - > We will see this technique again in chapter 4, where we use it to compile combinations of pattern-matching procedures from patterns.
 - > (We will explore algebraic simplification in section 4.2.)